 WARNING: Failure to exactly follow the above submission requirements may result in exclusion from the Design Event.
-If your file is not submitted in the required format then it cannot be made available to the Design Judges and your team will be excluded from the Design Event.
+If your file is not submitted in the required format, then it cannot be made available to the Design Judges and your team will be excluded from the Design Event.

 C3.5.3 Design reports must be submitted to the individual/address listed on the Action Deadlines page on the SAE International website (www.sae.org) and described in Part E of these rules.
 Reports must be received by the due date listed in the Action Deadlines.
-Design Report submission will be acknowledged either on the competition website.
+Design Report submission will be acknowledged on the submission website with a green indicator.
 Teams should have a printed copy of this acknowledgement available at the competition as proof of submission in the event of discrepancy.

-C3.5.4 Penalty for Late Submission or Non-submission

-Late submission or failure to submit the Design Report will be penalized ten (10) points per day.
-If your Design Report is received more than ten (10) days late it will be classified as "Not Submitted" and your team will not participate in the Design Event and will receive zero (0) points for design.
+C3.5.4 Penalty for Late Submission or Team cancel for Non-submission Late submission or failure to submit the Design Report will be penalized ten (10) points per day.
+If your Design Report is received more than five (5) days late it will be classified as "Not Submitted" and your team's registration will be cancelled.
+See A7.3.1